Who runs the High Country Writers Festival?

 The majority of books featured in the High Country Writers Festival are those selected and read by the High Country Book Club, a range of around eight full-length fiction/non-fiction titles annually, published by independent presses and indie authors.
 We also feature a few titles annually that are published by major publishing houses, whenever the authors are willing and able to attend our festival… it’s all about creating the right mix for our book club, our festival, and our bookshop!

 What kinds of books do you feature or stock?

 We are a book club for adult readers, so we enjoy full-length works (or collections of short works).
 Take a look at our bookshop to get an idea of the type of titles we platform.

 Does the High Country Writers Festival give advice on writing or publishing?

-Some of our sessions are writing workshops, and The Makers Shed hosts occasional writing workshops.
-We also collaborate on the High Country Writers Retreat; and Michael Burge offers publishing services (including manuscript appraisals), but outside of these we do not give advice on writing or publishing.
-For writing guidance, contact your regional or state peak body for writers.
+We do, via the annual High Country Writers Retreat.
+For writing guidance outside that event, contact your regional or state peak body for writers.
 In our region, that’s New England Writer’s Centre or Writing NSW.